Cerebrum internal capsule

 But parieto-occipital sulcus is the sulcus of medial surface.

-Content of lateral sulcus is the middle cerebral artery which is the continuation/ branch of the internal carotid artery.
+The content of the lateral sulcus is the middle cerebral artery which is the continuation/ branch of the internal carotid artery.

 Functional classification of Sulcus: